astalker/caledonian-stamps/index.md

 ## A NEW MEETING VENUE ##

-The new meeting venue is almost ready for use and will be used for the Summer Meeting on 23rd July 2026.
+The new meeting venue will be used for the first Summer Meeting on 23rd July 2026.
 Meetings will be in a dedicated room co-located with the Glasgow Stamp Shop at the top of West Nile Street in Glasgow.

 The location is:

+**Suite F,**

 **8 Victoria Chambers,**